 Chaotic Evil vs Lawful Evil

-A Chaotic Evil character hates law and order as much as a Lawful Evil character loves it.
+A Chaotic Evil character dislikes law and order as much as a Lawful Evil character loves it.

-Chaotic Evil characters are out for themselves and don’t care what laws they break or who suffers as a result.
-Some Chaotic Evil characters cause chaos because they hate order, others do it just for fun or because they are on a plight to spread Evil in society.
-They will kill others out of hatred, bloodlust or just for fun.
+Chaotic Evil characters are out for themselves and don’t care what laws they break or who is affected as a result.
+Some Chaotic Evil characters cause chaos because they dislike order, others do it just for fun or because they are on a plight to spread Evil in society.
+They will eliminate others out of anger or just for fun.

 A Lawful Evil character, in contrast, follows the codes of their order for personal gain.
 They can use the law to manipulate others and gain power.
 They commit Evil acts but in the name of their order, not themselves.
 Their behaviour is less emotion and passion-fuelled than a Chaotic Evil character as abiding by their laws applies more restraint to their actions.